statsfm/support-docs/docs/banned.md

 ---
 title: Banned from the platform
 tags: [ban, login]
-description: What bans are given for and what to do when you're banned from the platform
+description: Reasons bans can be given and what to do when you are banned from the platform
 ---

 # Banned